deadblue/boost-flask/example/README.md

-# BoostFlask Example Project
+# BoostFlask Demo Project

-An example to show BoostFlask features.
+A demo project to show BoostFlask features.

 After run main.py, follow URL can be accessed: